 If you are an Uber passenger who got hurt in a car accident, they will provide up to $1 million in bodily injury coverage.
 If someone is injured in an accident with an Uber driver, but they don’t have a passenger, then the coverage is only $50,000.

 Lyft has a policy with identical coverage amounts.
 The severity of your injuries and who is at fault for the accident could further complicate the situation.

-A personal injury attorney would help determine how to get your claim paid, or if necessary, how to get an accident settlement.
+A Columbia, SC personal injury attorney would help determine how to get your claim paid, or if necessary, how to get an accident settlement.

 Uber and Lyft also have coverage for property damage up to $25,000.
 This is useful if a ride-share driver hits your vehicle.
-An attorney would also be helpful in this situation to make sure any Uber accident claims are fulfilled.
+A South Carolina car accident attorney would also be helpful in this situation to make sure any Uber accident claims are fulfilled.